ABOUT OUR LAB

 Stem cells have the ability to make more stem cells (self-renew) and also to give rise to differentiated cells.
 We are interested in the external and internal cues that regulate mammalian stem cell division and cell fate choice.
 We aim to study and compare these cues during homeostasis, tissue regeneration and tumorigenesis.

-1) What intracellular and extracellular molecular cues control stem cell division?
+1) What intracellular and extracellular molecular cues control stem cell division and fate specification?

-3) Can we harness the basic knowledge of stem cell division to engineer tissue models in vitro?
+3) How can we direct stem cell division to engineer organised human tissue models in vitro for regenerative medicine applications?

 Immuno stainging of covalently immobilized Wnt3a proteins on magnetic beads

 Yellow: Wnt3a bead White: Lrp6 3D reconstruction of Z stacks.